perryrivera/2021-05-26-git_collab/README.md

 - `git branch -a`: list all branches
 - `git switch <NAME>`: switch to <NAME>
-- `git checkout <NAME>`: "older" way to switch branches -
+- `git checkout <NAME>`: "older" way to switch branches
+- `git switch -c`
+	-
+more stuff

+even more stuff